-Developing Norms of Behaviors for Near Earth Space: Safety, Security, and Sustainability
+Developing Norms of Behavior for Near Earth Space: Safety, Security, and Sustainability

 April 12, 2021 | 12:00 - 1:00 pm | Zoom

-On Monday, April 12, Dr. Moriba Jah, Associate Professor of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin and Program Lead of the Strauss Center’s Space Security and Safety program, will join the LBJ School for a conversation on developing norms of behavior for near earth space.
-This talk is co-sponsored by the Strauss Center and is tailored for students interested in learning more about space law and policy and the various opportunities in and beyond UT for this field of study.
+On April 12, Dr. Moriba Jah, Associate Professor of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin and Program Lead of the Strauss Center’s Space Security and Safety program, joined the LBJ School for a conversation on developing norms of behavior for near earth space.
+This talk was co-sponsored by the Strauss Center, the Texas Space Law and Policy Society, the European Space Policy Institute, the Space Generations Advisory Council’s Space Law and Policy Project Group, and the Secure World Foundation.